UmbaCode/shuck-n-jive/README.md

 # shuck-n-jive

-## This is a project to create a site of static pages for DataHotep Corp.
+## This is a project to create a site of static pages for DataHotep Inc.